 "Hombre Mirando al Sudeste."
-A nearly impossible-to-find film by Argentine magical realist Eliseo Subiela.
+Until the end of 2016, this film by Argentine magical realist Eliseo Subiela was nearly impossible to find.
+Now it's available on DVD.
 A psychiatrist finds a new patient in the asylum who claims to be from outer space.
 The robotic visitor is seduced by music and humanity, and he teaches his doctor about compassion and spirit, while the doctor becomes increasingly aware of his own alienation and loss of humanity.

 A film about post-traumatic stress disorder.
 Two people who survive a plane crash learn how to cope and support each other and return to life.
 Shows different ways that people can detach and drift in the world following an overwhelming experience.
 Not as disturbing to watch as a couple of films listed below.
 A bit more 'Hollywood.'
 Kind of like a cross between "The Fisher King" and "Grand Canyon."